lagotto/lagotto/docs/installation.md

 ```

 #### Install Lagotto databases
-We just setup an empty database for CouchDB (optional).
 With MySQL we also include all data to get started, including a default user account (`DB_USERNAME` from your `.env` file).
 Use `RAILS_ENV=production` in your `.env` file if you set up Passenger to run in the production environment.

-It is possible to connect Lagotto to MySQL unning on a different server, please change `DB_HOST` in your `.env` file accordingly.
+It is possible to connect Lagotto to MySQL running on a different server, please change `DB_HOST` in your `.env` file accordingly.
 We are using the default installation for redis.

 ```sh
 cd /var/www/lagotto